Please note that meeting minimum requirements does not guarantee an interview or admission to the program.

-- Three references submitted through CASPA.
+- Three references must be submitted through CASPA.

 - Current certification in Basic Life Support (BLS for Health Care Providers).
 Information on BLS is available through the American Heart Association.

 - The program requires a supplemental application.
-There is a $100 non-refundable processing fee for the supplemental application which is located under the "program materials" section on CASPA.
+There is a $100 non-refundable processing fee for the supplemental application, which is located under the "program materials" section on CASPA.

 - We do not require the Graduate Record Examination (GRE), PA-CAT, or MCAT scores.

 - If you are offered an interview with the program, you will sign a condition form that you acknowledge that you have to send official transcripts to the program, show proof of current BLS certification, and successfully pass a criminal background check by June 1st (of the year you will be starting).
-Also, if you are offered a seat in the program you will be required to complete a specified online Medical Terminology course prior to beginning the program.
-Inability to meet the conditions of acceptance will result in the program rescinding the seat.
+Also, if you are offered a seat in the program, you will be required to complete a specified online Medical Terminology course prior to beginning the program.
+The inability to meet the conditions of acceptance will result in the program rescinding the seat.

 All applicants who are interviewed are evaluated on the strength of their: